 Dereham and the surrounding area has plenty to offer.
 Georgian buildings welcome visitors to the High Street which are also dotted around the market place.
-Market day shoppers eager to snap up a bargain on a Tuesday or Friday.
-Teashops and cafe's abound with the Olive Grove serving up the best cappuccinos in town.
+Market day shoppers can snap up a bargain on a Tuesday or Friday.

 The real beauty of golf at Barnham Broom is the contrasting character of the two courses and the challenges they offer.
 Take the Valley Course, beautifully designed by Frank Pennink, one of Europe's most respected golf course architects, with abundant water features, blending into the delightful natural landscape.
 Then there's the Hill Course, another of Frank's designs, although, this time, modified by Donald Steel.
 As its name suggests, golfers can enjoy fine views over the surrounding countryside, while rising to the challenge posed by constant breezes and carefully placed bunkers guarding the greens.Driving Directions